threefoldfoundation/www_docs_threefold_io/docs_website/docs/marketplace/overview.md

 # Overview

-For ThreerFold V4, we are introducing a marketplace where farmers can offer resources and where third parties can use the grid infrastructure.
+For ThreeFold V4, we are introducing a marketplace where farmers can offer resources and where third parties can use the grid infrastructure.

+The ThreeFold Marketplace is planned for 2025.

 ## Benefits